hermitex/makazi/README.md

 - The server should run on `http://localhost:3000` by default
 - If the port is busy, kindly feel free to change the port inside the server.js file
 - Once the server is up and running, visit the link  `http://localhost:3000` to access the application
+- You can also check out the app's API at [Makazi API](https://github.com/hermitex/makazi-properties-api)

  ****
 [Go Back to the top](#Makazi)

 ### Live Link

-- Click this [link](https://cyweather.herokuapp.com/) to view the live application
+- N/A

 ****